robotology/walking-teleoperation/README.md

 This guide is only for teleoperation dependencies on a Windows machine and it includes the guide to install Oculus module and Virtualizer module SDKs.

-Besides, you need to have a linux machine for **Walking-controllers** if you intend to move the robot base as well. to install follow the instructions in [robotology-superbuild#dynamics](https://github.com/robotology/robotology-superbuild#dynamics)
+Besides, you need to have a linux machine for **Walking-controllers** module described [here](https://github.com/robotology/walking-controllers/tree/devel_hand_retargeting).

 # :hammer: Build the suite
 ## Linux/macOs